OstapHEP/ostap/ostap/fitting/SIMFIT.md

 ### `combine_data`

-Helper function to create the "combined" data set for the simultanaeous fit
+Helper function to create the "combined" data set for the simultaneous fit
 ```python
 dataset_A = ... # regular RooDataSet
 dataset_B = ... # regular RooDataSet